jeremehancock/docs.ubuntuce.com-content/pages/how-to/configure-dns/index.md

 # Configure DNS

 UbuntuCE comes pre-configured with web content filtering powered by [CleanBrowsing](https://cleanbrowsing.org/).
-In our tests [CleanBrowsing](https://cleanbrowsing.org/) provided better protection.
+In our tests [CleanBrowsing](https://cleanbrowsing.org/) provided the best protection.

 ---
 **If you want to switch to another supported DNS provider you can use [DNS Minder](https://github.com/jeremehancock/dnsminder#readme).**